/api/system/tasks

 fmt.Printf("Polling...
 Status: %s, Progress: %d%%\n", taskResp.Payload.Status, taskResp.Payload.Progress)

-if taskResp.Payload.Status == "completed" {
+if taskResp.Payload.Status == "success" {

 fmt.Printf("Task completed successfully.
 Result: %+v\n", taskResp.Payload.Data)